docker/extensions-sdk/docs/dev/api/backend.md

 console.log(output);
 ```

-## Invoking an extension binary on the host
+## Invoke an extension binary on the host

 You can run binaries defined in the [host section](../../extensions/METADATA.md#host-section)
 of the extension metadata.

-Example: Execute the shipped binary `kubectl -h` command in the **host**:
+For example, execute the shipped binary `kubectl -h` command in the host:

 ```typescript
 await ddClient.extension.host.cli.exec("kubectl", ["-h"]);
 ```

-Example: Provided the `kubectl` binary is shipped as part of your extension, you can spawn the `kubectl -h` command in the **host** and get the output stream:
+As long as the `kubectl` binary is shipped as part of your extension, you can spawn the `kubectl -h` command in the host and get the output stream:

 ```typescript linenums="1"
 await ddClient.extension.host.cli.exec("kubectl", ["-h"], {